 Week 1: The need for and the importance of project management

-This week highlights the need for this course by showing examples of failed projects as well as successful projects.
 How is project success defined?
 How is it achieved?
 We explain the choice of focussing this course on the front-end phase of projects and the people aspect of projects.
 Also we link to a more strategic level: how to select the right projects?

 Week 2: Organizing the team